 - Set out an ungreased 10-inch tube pan.

-- Separate your eggs, placing one egg white at a time into a liquid measuring cup and then adding that one egg white to a large mixing bowl (use a stand mixer bowl, if you have one.)
+- Separate the eggs, placing one egg white at a time into a liquid measuring cup and then adding that one egg white to a large mixing bowl (use a stand mixer bowl, if you have one.)
 There must not be any yolk or shell in your whites.
 If any yolk gets into your egg white, you will need to replace the egg white.
-(You can place your yolks into a storage container to save in the refrigerator for another use within 2-4 days.)
+(You can place the yolks into a storage container to save in the refrigerator for another use within 2-4 days.)

 - Sprinkle the cream of tartar on top of the foamy whites and continue beating on medium high until soft peaks form, which should take 2-3 minutes.

 - Place the pan on the center rack of your oven and bake for 40-45 minutes.
 (If you used extra-large egg whites, allow an extra 5-10 minutes for baking.)
 The cake is done when it's golden brown on top, the cake springs back when lightly touched, and any cracks are dry to the touch.
+You should not see an indentation from your finger after pressing the cake's surface.

 - Let the angel food cool by placing the cake upside down onto a funnel (the spout goes into the hole of the pan.)
 If you don't have a funnel, try a bottle with a narrow spout, or place the cake upside down on a cooling rack.

-- Place about ⅓ of your whipped cream into a small bowl and stir in 6 ounces of your dry raspberries (use half of your raspberries.)
+- Pat the raspberries dry with a paper towel.
+Place about â…“ of the whipped cream into a small bowl.
+Stir in 6 ounces of the raspberries (use half of them).

 - When your cake is cool, slide a knife around the edges of the pan and gently remove the cake, placing in onto a dinner plate, right side up.
 Have another dinner plate ready for when you split the cake in half.

-- Dig out a tunnel in your bottom cake layer by gently pulling out morsels of cake about one inch from the edges all around and one inch from the center.
+- Dig out a tunnel in the bottom cake layer by gently pulling out morsels of cake about one inch from the edges all around and one inch from the center.
 Do not dig all the way to the bottom; you are making a ditch for the whipped cream.
 You can eat the cake morsels you pulled out; they're not needed for the cake.

 Notes